Pakistani economic crisis (2021–2024): Background

-According to Indian strategic affairs specialist Sushant Sareen, Pakistan has doubled its national debt roughly every five years over the last 25-year period.
-Starting from a debt of ~ at the beginning of General Musharraf regime in 1999, the debt stood at ~ at the end of the Imran Khan government in 2022.
-While the debt grew at around 14 percent per year on average, the GDP was growing at only 3 percent per year on average.
-This led to an unsustainable debt burden.
-In the fiscal year 2022–23, the debt servicing obligations of Rs.
-5.2 trillion exceed the entire federal government revenue.
-In 2022, Pakistan experienced a trifecta of challenges, as political unrest, an economic crisis, and destructive floods gripped the nation.
-Economically, the country is grappling with severe inflation, a declining currency, and critically low foreign reserves, posing significant concerns for its financial stability.

-In the 2010s Pakistan's high domestic consumption and demand, pegged rupee exchange rate, import-led growth, low inflation and increased government spending on infrastructure projects such as the China-Pakistan Economic Corridor (CPEC) led to a Balance of Payments Crisis, as the country's foreign exchange outflows increased rapidly.
-This led to the Government of Pakistan approaching the International Monetary Fund (IMF) in October 2018; where it raised interest rates, depreciated the rupee and implementing tax measures in the 2019–20 federal budget to meet the preconditions of the IMF program.
-In June 2019 the Federal Government and IMF agreed on a $6 billion bailout package in a 39-month extended fund arrangement.
+In the 2010s, Pakistan's high domestic consumption and demand, pegged rupee exchange rate, import-led growth, low inflation and increased government spending on infrastructure projects such as the China–Pakistan Economic Corridor (CPEC) led to a balance-of-payments crisis, as foreign exchange outflows increased rapidly.
+This led the government of Pakistan to approach the International Monetary Fund (IMF) in October 2018, where it raised interest rates, depreciated the rupee and implemented tax measures in the 2019–20 federal budget to meet the preconditions of the IMF programme.
+In June 2019, the federal government and the IMF agreed on a $6 billion bailout package in a 39-month extended fund arrangement.
 Analyst Michael Kugelman called it a "political blow" for the government.

-In January 2020 the IMF package was put on hold after Prime Minister Imran Khan "did not follow IMF recommendations to increase electricity prices and impose additional taxes."
-In 2021 the bailout program was resumed after Pakistan agreed to the withdrawal of subsidies and tax exemptions, an increased petroleum levy, an increased energy tariff and the auditing of Covid-19 relief money.
+In January 2020, the IMF package was put on hold after Prime Minister Imran Khan "did not follow IMF recommendations to increase electricity prices and impose additional taxes".
+In 2021, the bailout programme was resumed after Pakistan agreed to the withdrawal of subsidies and tax exemptions, an increase in the petroleum levy, an increase in the energy tariff, and the auditing of COVID-19 relief funds.